Updated: Sep 11, 2022

 It is important that we allow ourselves to respond with emotion and then choose the emotional state that is most helpful to us.
 We do need to allow ourselves time and space to do that, as well as respecting others the time and space they need to do the same.

-We all react and respond differently so ‘forcing positivity’ on someone may not be helpful so we do need to considerate of this even if our intentions are honorable.
+We all react and respond differently.
+‘Forcing positivity’ onto someone may not be helpful, we do need to be considerate of this, even if our intentions are honourable.

 The dictionary definition is ‘Firmness of Purpose’ (insert shrug emoji here!)

 A quick google search on ‘Firmness of character or purpose’ tells me that it is the quality of being determined to do or achieve something.